Infant: Genitals

 A newborn's genitals are enlarged and reddened, with male infants having an unusually large scrotum.
 The breasts may also be enlarged, even in male infants.
 This is caused by naturally occurring maternal hormones and is a temporary condition.
-Females (and even males) may actually discharge milk from their nipples (sometimes called witch's milk), or a bloody or milky-like substance from the vagina.
+Females (and sometimes males) may actually discharge milk from their nipples (sometimes called witch's milk), or a bloody or milky-like substance from the vagina.
 In either case, this is considered normal and will disappear with time.

 Care and feeding

 Infants cry as a form of basic instinctive communication.
 A crying infant may be trying to express a variety of feelings including hunger, discomfort, overstimulation, boredom, wanting something, or loneliness.

+Infants are altricial and are fully dependent on their mothers or an adult caretaker for an extended period of time.
 Breastfeeding is the recommended method of feeding by all major infant health organizations.
 If breastfeeding is not possible or desired, bottle feeding is done with expressed breast-milk or with infant formula.
 Infants are born with a sucking reflex allowing them to extract the milk from the nipples of the breasts or the nipple of the baby bottle, as well as an instinctive behavior known as rooting with which they seek out the nipple.
 Sometimes a wet nurse is hired to feed the infant, although this is rare, especially in developed countries.

 Adequate food consumption at an early age is vital for an infant's development.
-The foundations of optimum health, growth, and neurodevelopment across the lifespan are established in the first 1000 days of life.
+The foundations of optimum health, growth, and neurodevelopment across the lifespan are established in the first 1,000 days of life.
 From birth to six months, infants should consume only breast milk or an unmodified milk substitute.
 As an infant's diet matures, finger foods may be introduced as well as fruit, vegetables and small amounts of meat.

 As infants grow, food supplements can be added.
 Many parents choose commercial, ready-made baby foods to supplement breast milk or formula for the child, while others adapt their usual meals for the dietary needs of their child.
-Whole cow's milk can be used at one year, but lower-fat milk is not recommended until the child is 2 to 3 years old.
+Whole cow's milk can be used at one year, but lower-fat milk is not recommended until the child is two to three years old.
 Weaning is the process through which breast milk is eliminated from the infant's diet through the introduction of solid foods in exchange for milk.
 Until they are toilet-trained, infants in industrialized countries wear diapers.
-The transition from diapers to training pants is an important transition in the development of an infant/baby to that of a toddler.
+The transition from diapers to training pants is an important transition in the development of an infant to that of a toddler.
 Children need more sleep than adults—up to 18 hours for newborn babies, with a declining rate as the child ages.
 Until babies learn to walk, they are carried in the arms, held in slings or baby carriers, or transported in baby carriages or strollers.
 Most industrialized countries have laws requiring child safety seats for babies in motor vehicles.